RINEARN/vnano/README.md

 ### 1. Build Vnano Engine - Vnanoエンジンのビルド

-Firstly, build source code of Vnano Engine (The script engine of Vnano).
+Firstly, build source code of Vnano Engine (The script engine of the Vnano).
 If you are using Microsoft&reg; Windows&reg;, please double-click "build.bat".
 If you are using Linux&reg;, etc., please execute "build.sh" on the bash-compatible shell.
 Alternatively, you can build Vnano Engine by Apache Ant as: